41 Comping Tips

 Collectively, MoneySavers have scooped £100,000s' worth of prizes, from laptops to luxury breaks, iPods to film premiere tickets.
 Plus your gains are tax-free, so unlike other ways to boost your income, the taxman won't get any of it.

 Success isn't guaranteed

-While we don't want to give anyone the impression this is a sure-fire way to make cash, a little bit of inspiration may just help.
+While we don't want to give the impression that comping is a sure-fire way to make cash, it is possible to win big.

-The site's Competitions Time forum board is full of the latest contests.
-It's a reciprocal community of devoted compers.
-There are hundreds of dedicated compers in there who love to share the competitions they find.
+There's a real community there, with hundreds of enthusiasts who love to share the competitions they find.
 They know it diminishes their chances of winning that contest, but sharing their research increases opportunities for everyone.

 You gotta have a system

 Don't just pick at random – systematically work through the competitions on the board, so you don't miss any beauties.

 You can do just that and keep track using the Competitions Time forum board.
 Scroll down to the bottom of the forum board to the 'display options' drop-down on the left.
 Now tell it to sort threads in order of 'thread start time' from the beginning, and 'descending'.
 This will sort the competitions into chronological order to reduce the chances of missing the deadline on each.

 Use the page numbers to go back to the page showing the oldest (still open) competitions.
 This is usually page 100ish.
 Work through the posts – to complete them all would take several days, as there are so many comps posted.

 At the end of a session, write down the last competition you entered.
 This way you have a record of where you got up to for next time.